 In working to fulfill the terms of its mandate, the Office for Gender Equality and Diversity is guided by a key maxim of the Gender Policy Code of Conduct (PDF, 269 KB) (PDF, 216 KB): “Nobody may suffer negative consequences due to their sex, gender identity or gender transition.”
 It is further committed to the UZH Diversity Policy (PDF, 439 KB) (PDF, 442 KB) and its maxim of “Living Diversity: UZH staff and students treat each other with esteem, respect and open-mindedness regardless of age, disability, gender, gender identity, origin, religion, sexual orientation, social or occupational position, or language.”

 Transgender and intersex students may apply to the Student Administration Office to record a first name and gender that differ to those detailed on their government ID documents.
-More information is available at Changing Contact and Personal Details and in the Admissions Regulations (§ 6: Gender Identity and § 44 Amendments to Final Records).
+More information is available at Personal Details and in the Admissions Regulations (§ 6: Gender Identity and § 44 Amendments to Final Records).

 Transgender and intersex staff may apply to Human Resources to have their first initials used in place of their first name.